 Dr. Shepherd: I thought so.
 There were flashes of brilliance in most if not all of the fall episodes, but this was the first installment I really considered seamless.

 The Barnacle: If not the best, definitely top three.
-It was action packed and sincere, a combination the NCIS franchise is (perhaps uniquely) good at delivering.
+It was action packed and sincere, a combination the NCIS franchise is (perhaps uniquely) good at delivering.3.
+Should Sam have told Moe about his father?

 The Barnacle: At a certain point, he should have been up front.
 Had he done so, it would have been more difficult for Safar to corrupt him, as Sam should have known Moe was susceptible to.
 Still, I realize that's not something you just bring up.